best privacy and security apps (1)

 GlassWire is a network monitor & security tool.
 You can use the app to monitor your WiFi network activity to see which devices and apps are using your network or mobile data.
 The in-built firewall also blocks apps from accessing your network until you allow or deny access.

-The Android app will notify you if there are any suspicious anomalies in your network traffic as well as abnormal data consumption.
+The Android app will notify you if there are any suspicious anomalies in your network traffic and abnormal data consumption.
 You can keep track of past and present network data via the app in an easy-to-read graph.

 Available on: Android